anandray77/fj-apprentice-onboarding-portal/README.md

 # Fujitsu Apprentice Onboarding Portal

 A lightweight Flask web application designed to support apprentices during their onboarding experience at Fujitsu.
-This portal includes tailored features for both regular users and administrators, ensuring a clear, accessible, and role-specific experience.
+The portal offers tailored features for both apprentices and administrators, delivering a role-specific, intuitive onboarding experience.

 ---